 Should you be using Google Analytics for social media, what about the in-app analytics tracking features?
 You don’t want to end up measuring the wrong things and prioritizing metrics that don’t contribute to your business growth.

 In this post, we’ll help you to set your priorities and get the most from the time you spend on tracking.

 Setting S.M.A.R.T goals for your social media is the first step to seeing success from it.

 S.M.A.R.T stands for Specific, Measurable, Attainable, Relevant and Timely.
 Here’s a breakdown of what each of those means:

 Specific: Vague goals are difficult to achieve.
-“We want more sales from social media” is an admirable objective but it’s difficult to measure and it can mean different things to different people.
+“We want more sales from social media” is an admirable objective, but it’s difficult to measure and can mean different things to different people.

-Measurable: You need to know if you’ve hit your goal so you have to measurable numbers behind it.
+Measurable: You need to know if you’ve hit your goal, so you have measurable numbers behind it.
 “We want more sales from social media” could become “We aim to see a 2% increase in purchases from traffic from social media.”